inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - Debug Mode: The application is set to run in debug mode using `app.run(debug=True)` during development for easier debugging.
 - Manual Testing: The application has been tested manually to ensure that the displayed time updates upon page refreshing.
 - Code Review: Code has been reviewed to ensure adherence to PEP 8 coding standards, including proper indentation, clear variable naming, and code readability.

+## Unit Tests

+- We have included comprehensive unit tests for our Python Flask web application.
+These tests verify the functionality of different parts of the application, including getting the time, the time formatting and the general workflow itself.
+- We have applied best practices by ensuring each test case is isolated and tests a specific functionality of the application.
+- These tests use the standard unittest library for testing.